Can recovery improve?

 - Long-term stress can affect hormone secretion through the hypothalamic-pituitary-ovarian axis [3].

 - During the luteal and menstrual phases, the body is already carrying more load.
-When regulation capacity drops, Body State is more likely to fall.
+When regulation capacity drops, recovery is more likely to fall.

 Sleep